 - Control of Supply gas to the machine

-- Bypassing the discharge flow back to suction side of the machine
+- Bypassing the discharge flow back to the suction side of the machine

 Following are the various types of Compressor drives: